shlomo-Kallner/poppy_backend_assessment/README.md

             poppy_s_dev_server
         ```

-## Notes:
+## Notes

-### External Copyrights:
+### External Copyrights

-1. All Names from the "Honor Harrington" Book Series by David Weber and from the "Kingsman: The Golden Circle"(2017) Movie that are/may be trade marked or copyright protected in any way:
+[^1]: All Names from the "Honor Harrington" Book Series by David Weber and from the "Kingsman: The Golden Circle"(2017) Movie that are/may be trade marked or copyright protected in any way:
     1. Belong to their respective owners,
     2. Are being used under the [Fair Use Clauses of U.S. Copyright Law and Israeli Copyright Law](https://en.wikipedia.org/wiki/Fair_use):
        1. In HOMAGE (See [Homage - Wordnik](https://www.wordnik.com/words/homage) definition 3 and [Homage - Mirriam-Webster](https://www.merriam-webster.com/dictionary/homage) definition 2b)